 Its size is usually not fixed: If you add information to the file, it will grow larger and take up more disk space up to the maximum available.
 This process is managed by the operating system, and often involves distributing the

 information in the file over several smaller sections of the disk that are not physically near each other.
 The operating system handles the logical connection of these smaller sections without your being aware of it at all.
 To the user, the file looks like a single whole.

 Oracle uses files as a part of its organizational scheme, but its logical structure goes beyond the concept of a file.
 A datafile is an operating system file used to store Oracle data.

-is assigned to a tablespace which is a logical division within the database.
-Tablespaces commonly include SYSTEM (for Oracle's internal data dictionary), SYSAUX (for auxiliary internal objects),
+Each datafile is assigned to a tablespace which is a logical division within the database.
+Tablespaces commonly include SYSTEM (for Oracle's internal data dictionary), SYSAUX (for auxiliary internal objects), USERS (for

 user objects), and others for application tables, indexes, and additional database structures.

 The datafiles can have a fixed size or can be allowed to extend themselves automatically when they are filled, up to a defined limit.
 To add more space to a tablespace, you can manually extend your datafiles or add new datafiles.

 New rows can then be added to existing tables, and those tables may then have rows in multiple datafiles.

 Each table has a single area of disk space, called a segment, set aside for it in the tablespace.
 Each segment, in turn, has an initial area of disk space, called the initial extent, set aside for it in the tablespace.